ashiqurerrahman/muhammadashiqurrahman/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Jr. Software Engineer (frontend) at [GetWeb Inc LTD](https://www.getwebinc.com/).
+- 🔭 I’m currently working on Software Engineer (frontend) at [Opedia Technologies Limited](https://opediatech.com/).
 - 👯 I’m looking to collaborate on MERN STACK DEVELOPER
 - 💬 Ask me about anything.
 - 💬 You can get in touch with me by email at [muhammad.ashiqure@gmail.com](mailto:muhammad.ashiqure@gmail.com) and [LinkedIn](https://www.linkedin.com/in/muhammadashiqurrahman/).